Sheikh-Nightshader/HexEd/README.md

 About:
-HEXED is developed by Sheikh Nightshader for ROM editing, arcade hacking, and technical experimentation.
+HEXED is developed by Sheikh Nightshader for ROM editing, and technical experimentation.
 It is tailored for use in reverse engineering, game modding, and low-level file work where precision and simplicity matter.

-License
-HEXED is released into the public domain.
-You are free to use, modify, and distribute it as needed.
-No restrictions apply.